jeka-dev/jeka/docs/installation.md

 - Execute remote scripts/applications located of filesystem or *git* repo.
 - Use shorter command `jeka` instead of `./jeka`or `.\jeka.ps`.

+Once installed, you will rarely need to upgrade as JeKa will execute the JeKa version specified in the application to run.
+However, you'll be able to upgrade your base install by executing `jekau` command.

 ## MacOS and Linux

 For installing and running, JeKa needs only *curl* and *unzip* be installed on the system.